faithvoid/script.sakuraRewards/README.md

 ## Credits:
 - x11x00x00x - for creating the xb.live API and achievements system that makes this all possible
-- Insignia Team - for creating one of the best online service replacements of our genratio
+- Insignia Team - for creating one of the best online service replacements of our generation!
 - Jackie - Introducing x11x00x00x & I, teamwork makes the dream work!